rooseveltframework/roosevelt/CONFIGURATION.md

   - `app`: The [Express app](http://expressjs.com/api.html#express) created by Roosevelt.

 - `onClientViewsProcess(template)`: Fired to preprocess templates before being exposed to the client.
-  - `template`: A string containing a template written in any JS-based templating engine (e.g. Teddy, Pug, ejs, etc)
+  - `template`: A string containing a template written in any JS-based templating engine (e.g. Teddy, Pug, ejs, etc).

 - `onServerInit(app)`: Fired when the server is fully initialized and all middleware has been loaded but before the server has started.
   - `app`: The [Express app](http://expressjs.com/api.html#express) created by Roosevelt.